omkensey/terraform-aws-simple-eks/README.md

 # simple-eks
-A simple Terraform config to create a small EKS cluster suitable for demos and other non-prod uses.
+A simple Terraform module to create a small EKS cluster suitable for demos and other non-prod uses.

 > [!WARNING]
 > Do not use this code for a production EKS cluster.
 It is provided for educational purposes only, primarily for use preparing EKS clusters suitable for running demos.